 You can learn many scientific terms while watching this show, including genetic words.
 For example, you will hear the term “artificial incubators,” which is where people can keep and grow animals and humans using technology.

-“Game of Thrones” is one of the most popular shows today, and is based on books written by George R. R. Martin.
+“Game of Thrones” is an incredibly popular fantasy show based on books written by George R. R. Martin.
 It takes place in the fantasy world of Westeros and Essos.
-It follows the drama of different people trying to become the ruler of the land by fighting wars with sword and magic.
+It follows the drama of different people trying to become the ruler of the land by fighting wars with swords and magic.

-The series is made for adults, so it is rated R and airs on HBO.
-Because it is in a fantasy world similar to the Dark Ages (500 – 1500 AD) it uses Old English.
+The series is made for adults, so it is rated R and aired on HBO.
+Because it is in a fantasy world similar to the Dark Ages (500 – 1500 AD), it sometimes uses old-fashioned English.
 You will also hear many fantasy terms, such as “valyrian steel,” which is the strongest material for swords in that world.